From the World Heritage inscription for Grand Canyon National Park:

 About the Grand Canyon National Park

 The unique geography and rock formations are some of the things that make the Grand Canyon National Park one of the most recognized American landmarks.
 The canyon formations, along with the extensive system of tributaries, took millions of years to evolve and form.
 The depth and size of the exposed layers of rocks were believed to have started forming since the Precambrian times.
-The Colorado River, which flows through the canyon, is instrumental to forming the incisions in between these rocks.
+The Colorado River, which flows through the canyon, is instrumental in forming the incisions in between these rocks.

 There are two public areas that are open to visitors of the Grand Canyon National Park: the North and South Rim.
 Aside from these areas, the majority of the canyon is extremely remote and rugged that they would be impossible to access.
 There are backcountry roads and pack trails available for those who want to get more up-close with the features of the canyon.